Policy-Based Query Governance | Zetaris

-We've seen the evidence of this lack of lower-level oversight and control in recent regulatory breaches involving application processing and data.
+We have seen the evidence of this lack of lower-level oversight and control in recent regulatory breaches involving application processing and data.

-So, what's the big risk?
+So, what's the risk?

-For Retailers, what is that AMAZING AI bot doing with the data?
+If you are a retailer, do you really know what that AI bot is doing with the data?
 Is a new policy being applied that was not in the original design?

 Zetaris for Networked Data Platform & Operational Data-and-Query Governance

-Which users can access which resources?
+- Which users can access which resources?

-Which user can perform what query or implement which algorithm?
+- Which user can perform what query or implement which algorithm?

-What AI can access which data with what operation?
+- What AI can access which data with what operation?